 On this page you will find links to various health databases.
 Databases can provide access to journal articles, systematic reviews, reports, guidelines etc so please choose a database that suits your information need (please refer to the database descriptions provided below).

-The redesigned NICE Healthcare Databases were launched on the 17/10/2016.
-Includes Amed (Allied and Complementary Medicine), BNI (British Nursing Index), Cinahl (American nursing database), HMIC (health policy and management, includes DHData and King's Fund), Embase (strong in pharmacology), Medline (leading biomedical database), PsycInfo (psychiatry).
+The redesigned NICE Healthcare Databases include AMED (Allied and Complementary Medicine), BNI (British Nursing Index), Cinahl (American nursing database), HMIC (health policy and management, includes DHData and King's Fund), Embase (strong in pharmacology), EMCARE (Nursing), Medline (leading biomedical database), PsycInfo (psychiatry).
 NHS OpenAthens password required.